Introduction

 Cocoa vs Cacao

 Two very similar terms and product are cocoa powder and cacao powder.
 The main difference is that cocoa powder is typically processed with heat, which can reduce its antioxidant content.
-On the other hand, cacao powder is made from raw, fermended, unprocessed cocoa beans, retaining more of its nutrients.
-However, the terms are often used interchangeably in recipes and products, so it's important to check the label if you're looking for a specific type.
+On the other hand, cacao powder is made from raw, fermented, unprocessed cocoa beans.

 What About Carob?

-Have you heard of carob powder?
-It's often marketed as a chocolate substitute, but it's not the same thing.
-Though they are very similar in taste, appearance, nutrition, and culinary uses, they are made from different plants.
 Carob is a popular alternative to chocolate, especially for those with dietary restrictions or allergies.
-It's derived from the carob tree and has a naturally sweet flavor.
+It's derived from the carob tree, and has a naturally sweet flavor.
 While it doesn't contain the same level of antioxidants as cocoa, it does provide some health benefits, including being a good source of fiber and minerals.

 Conclusion

 Cocoa in its minimally processed form can support heart health, provide minerals, and deliver potent antioxidants.
 But once sugar and excess fat are added, it quickly becomes a dessert rather than a health food.
+Like most things in nutrition: the dose makes the poison.

 Sources